vibewell25/vibewell/docs/docs/deployment/backup-system.md

 ## Alerting and Notifications

-The system integrates with the Vibewell notification service to send alerts through:
+The system integrates with the VibeWell notification service to send alerts through:

 - In-app notifications to system administrators
 - Email notifications for critical issues